SteamSecurity/Steam-Account-Protection/README.md

 * [Support](#support)

 ## Overview
-Steam Account Protection, or SAP, is a chrome extension that aims to help its users protect their Steam Account.
+Steam Account Protection, or SAP, is a Chrome extension that aims to help its users protect their Steam Account.
 SAP achieves this by utilizing third-party services including [Steam](https://steamcommunity.com), [SteamRep](https://steamrep.com), [Backpack.tf](https://backpack.tf), and [Marketplace.tf](https://marketplace.tf).
 Using these services allows the extension to detect possible impersonators, visibly flag accounts as reputation banned, or even detect if an API key has been registered to your account!